 Treatment of seizures

-Despite major advances in monitoring technology and knowledge of fetal and neonatal pathologies, perinatal asphyxia or, more appropriately, hypoxic-ischemic encephalopathy (HIE), remains a serious condition that causes significant mortality and long-term morbidity.
+Despite major advances in monitoring technology and knowledge of fetal and neonatal pathologies, hypoxic-ischemic encephalopathy (HIE) remains a serious condition that causes significant mortality and long-term morbidity.

 The initial compensatory adjustment to an asphyxial event is an increase in CBF due to hypoxia and hypercapnia.
 This is accompanied by a redistribution of cardiac output to essential organs, including the brain, heart, and adrenal glands.
 A blood pressure (BP) increase due to increased release of epinephrine further enhances this compensatory response.
 See the image below.